EIS vs VCT: which is right for your investment portfolio?

 - Loss relief - if your EIS investment is realised at a loss, it can be offset against the same or previous year’s income tax at your marginal rate, or the same year’s capital gains tax

 - Income Tax relief of up to 30% - accessible when newly issued VCT shares are bought at a value of up to £200,000 per tax year, this tax relief does not apply on existing VCT shares.
 Furthermore, VCT shares must be held for at least five years to retain income tax relief.

 - No capital gains tax when selling VCT shares - there is zero tax to be paid on profits made from selling your VCT shares, with no minimum holding period (providing the company still maintains its VCT status).

 EIS vs VCT - which is best suited to your portfolio?

-While EIS and VCT do differ in many ways, it’s clear that each venture capital option offers a host of powerful tax reliefs and investment opportunities suited to fulfilling differing portfolio requirements and tax efficient investment strategies.
+While the EIS and VCTs do differ in many ways, it’s clear that each venture capital option offers a host of powerful tax reliefs and investment opportunities suited to fulfilling differing portfolio requirements and tax efficient investment strategies.

 This is due to VCT returns typically being paid in the form of regular dividends, which are usually more frequent and gradual in nature due to the spread of investment over multiple companies.

 In contrast to this is the EIS which - due to returns being paid at exit - means investors only receive a single payment that may materialise after several years but has the potential to be significantly higher in growth.